-Admission to the MA Asian Studies or MA International Relations programme.
+Admission to the MA Asian Studies (60 EC, 120 EC or research) or MA International Relations programme.
 Other interested students may be admitted if there are places left and at the discretion of the coordinator, David Henley.
 Please contact him if you are interested in taking this course but are not enrolled in one of the abovementioned programmes.

 This course is offered in the form of a literature seminar surveying, in global context, current discourses on the history of Southeast Asia.
 Attention is paid to a variety of important historiographic debates, including controversies over the prehistoric origins of the region's population, the economic impact of colonialism, and the historical roots of Southeast Asia's authoritarian ideologies.
 Students learn to situate Southeast Asia in relation to global forces such as imperialism, the Cold War, Islam, and mass communications, and in relation to international literature on those topics.
 The course makes use of comparisons among the Southeast Asian countries, and also highlights their historical relations with China, India, and the Middle East.